tonytvo/blog-generator/content/blog/realestate-invest-with-little-money/index.md

 - Capital expenditures are investments that improve the value of a property.
 They include replacing appliances, windows, and roofs, as well as adding new features to a property, such as a swimming pool.

-- The sad truth is that this is the way many real estate investors operate.
-They buy a property that is expected to generate a positive cash flow, but instead are continually losing money due to ongoing CapEx.
+- The sad truth is way many real estate investors buy a property that is expected to generate a positive cash flow, but instead are continually losing money due to ongoing CapEx.

 - The Multifamily Capital Expenditure Budget Algorithm, or MCEBA, is a tool that allows you to figure out how much money you should set aside for capital expenditures in a multifamily property.
 It takes into account the amount of units in a property, and the age of the units, to give you an idea of the amount of money you should be setting aside.

-- In the Four-Square Method, you estimate the monthly income and expenses, and then determine your monthly cash flow.

 - A property’s cash flow is determined by four factors: the rent, the expenses, the down payment, and the property’s cash-on-cash return.

 - The Cash on Cash Return looks at your cash flow after you've paid for the property, including any closing costs and repair costs.

 - The cash-flow percentage that a property will provide is dependent on the local market conditions.
 If you're investing in a market with low growth and low appreciation, your cash flow will most likely be low as well.

 - Always look at both cash flow and capital gain when buying a property.
 By setting a minimum purchase price for both cash flow and capital gain, you make sure that you’re not simply buying cash flow with a large down payment.

  - Do not let your emotions get in the way when investing in real estate.
 The most important thing when investing in real estate is to understand the numbers, which means you have to be able to separate your emotions from the numbers.

-- The Park Place Apartments property was bought for $1.
-2 million, and its after-repair-value, or ARV, was $2.3 million.
+- The Park Place Apartments property was bought for $1.2 million, and its after-repair-value, or ARV, was $2.3 million.
 The investors would be paying $1.6 million for the property, and its after-repair-value, or ARV, was $2.

 - The first step in the BRRRR method is to calculate your debt service coverage ratio, or DSCR.
 You should aim to have a DSCR of 1.2 or higher.